akeneo/pim-api-docs/content/rest-api/authentication.md

 The PIM automatically generates a client ID and secret, that you will find in the API connections grid.

 ::: info
-In case your secret leaked, you can revoke an API connection by clicking on the `Revoke` button, in the `API connections` entry you will find in the `System` menu.
+In case your secret leaked, you can revoke an API connection by clicking on the `Revoke` button.
+It is located in the `API connections` entry you will find under the `System` menu.
 Note that it will totally delete your whole API connection, i.e. you will have to create a new one.
 :::